 - Ask the patient to show the teeth.
 The angle of the mouth would deviate towards the healthy side.
 In an unconscious patient, deviation of the angle of the mouth can be demonstrated by applying pressure on the supraorbital notch.

 - Ask the patient to whistle.
 The patient cannot whistle as air escapes from the paralyzed side.

-- The patient will complain unusually loud sounds on the paralyzed side if nerve to stapedius muscle is involved.
+- The patient will complain of unusually loud sounds on the paralyzed side if the nerve to stapedius muscle is involved.